sdcote/dockprom/README.md

 ### Quickstart
 To get started quickly, follow the following three steps:

-Clone this repository on your Docker host, cd into `dockprom` directory and run `compose up`:
+Clone this repository on your Docker host, cd into `dockprom` directory and run `docker-compose up`:

 ```
 git clone https://github.com/sdcote/dockprom
 cd dockprom
 docker-compose up -d
 ```
 For new installs, Docker will start downloading the container images for the products listed above.
-These are currently being taken from DockerHub but in the future, these images will probably be official AEP images vetted by our security and operations teams.

 This will get everything installed using the default usernames and passwords. _**Only use this for testing and experimentation**_

-The Grafana system has its own user management system is listening on port 3000.
+The Grafana system has its own user management system and is listening on port 3000.
 The default administration credentials are for Grafana are `admin:changeme`.
 To access the Prometheus time series database (port 9090) and the Prometheus AlertManager (port 9093) you will need to authenticate with a reverse proxy.
 The default credentials for these two components are `admin:changeme`.
 The Prometheus Push Gateway is also protected with a reverse proxy, but with a different set of credentials, the defaults are `metrics:monitor`.

 ### Real Start